apify/apify-docs/sources/academy/tutorials/node_js/analyzing_pages_and_fixing_errors.md

 ### Saving snapshots {#saving-snapshots}

-By snapshots, we mean **screenshots** if you use a [browser with Puppeteer/Playwright](../../webscraping/puppeteer_playwright/index.md) and HTML saved into a [key-value store](https://crawlee.dev/api/core/class/KeyValueStore) that you can easily display in your own browser.
+By snapshots, we mean **screenshots** if you use a [browser with Puppeteer/Playwright](../../webscraping/puppeteer_playwright/index.md) and HTML saved into a [key-value store](https://crawlee.dev/api/core/class/KeyValueStore) that you can display in your own browser.
 Snapshots are useful throughout your code but especially important in error handling.

 Note that an error can happen only in a few pages out of a thousand and look completely random.
 There is not much you can do other than save and analyze a snapshot.